 The study’s subject selection criteria and experiment seemed a little odd for developing “compelling evidence” related to “how the brain begets conscious awareness.”
 By equating visual perception with awareness, the researchers excluded the contributions of other senses and methods of awareness.

 Would it follow from the study’s methodology that blind people can’t be consciously aware?

 The supplementary material showed that 7 of the 24 subjects’ results for one experimental condition, and 12 – half – of the subjects’ results for another condition were excluded because they apparently had problems reporting confidence in their visual perception.
-I wonder why the reviewer agreed that it was appropriate to toss out half of the subjects’ experimental results.
+I wonder why the reviewer agreed that it was appropriate to discard half of the subjects’ experimental results?

 Whatever else it was that the study found, the researchers didn’t reach their goal of developing “compelling evidence” related to “how the brain begets conscious awareness.”

 http://www.pnas.org/content/112/12/3799.full “Breakdown of the brain’s functional network modularity with awareness”